shivam15668/SentimentAnalysis/README.md

 Then , removing stopwords to make our news data more concise and to help in more accurate plotting of sentiments .

-Also , I have initially used a news page for online blog of Mundoalbiceleste as this 3rd week of december was full of fifa world cup .
 On a more serious note , this technique for sentiment analysis can be implied on any important financial or product reviews or likewise articles .